 - Using UpToDate requires an active subscription through UCSF.
 Access UpToDate through UCSF's UpToDate instance or through the UCSF Library's list of databases and authenticate with your UCSF MyAccess credentials.

-- Once you reach the UpToDate homepage, it will appear that you are logged in as “University Of San Francisco User” but you must also register to create a personal account.
+- You should see UCSF Helen Diller Medical Center At Parnassus Heights displaying in the top right corner.
+Select Register to create a personal account.
 That account knows you are part of UCSF and will be used for the UpToDate mobile app.

 - Upon completion of the registration process, you will receive a confirmation email from UpToDate Customer Service with instructions on downloading the mobile app along with helpful demos and tips.
 (Note: You may install the UpToDate app on up to two devices.)

 - Download the UpToDate mobile app from the App Store and Google Play:

 - After installing the mobile app, log in with your personal UpToDate credentials.

 In order to maintain access to UpToDate, you must re-verify your affiliation with UCSF once every 90 days.
 You can do this by logging in to UpToDate with your personal account while on the UCSF network.

 Box for UCSF is integrated with your UCSF MyAccess credentials and offers features such as content and task management, an online workspace for collaboration, and user and group permissions.
 Box is safe for storing restricted data including UCSF PHI.

 UCSF's Collaborative Learning Environment (CLE) is a learning management system that serves as a space for online learning and collaboration activities.